TonySac/Ender3NG-Build/electronics.md

 The upper DIN rail is home to the Raspberry Pi, mainboard, and a CAN transceiver.
 I used the DIN clips and brackets from my Voron build, simply because they were already printed and on hand.

+For the time being, I do not have an enclosure on the rear of the printer.
+I would like to clean up the wiring and either print or cut a nice panel to cover the back.

 # Toolhead Electronics

 As previously stated, I'm running a Voron Stealthburner for the toolhead.
 In addition to the usual components (fans, thermistor, and heater) it has LEDs.
 I'm also reusing the CR Touch from the Ender 3 and running a BTT EBB36 board.
 Eventually I will upgrade to a newer bed probe and maybe even change the toolhead.